 Don’t Skip Breakfast

 This is super important.
 Make your meal plan and absolutely include breakfast!
-This will be the key that helps you avoid bingeing on unhealthy choices when lunch time comes around and your stomach has been growling for hours.
-You’ll be more inclined to make good choices the rest of the day if you start out on the right foot.
+This will be the key that helps you avoid bingeing on unhealthy choices when lunchtime comes around and your stomach has been growling for hours.
+You’ll be more inclined to make good choices for the rest of the day if you start out on the right foot.

 One of my favorite breakfast choices that keeps me on track is this Keto friendly breakfast casserole.
 Make it on Sunday and use it all week for a healthy breakfast option.
 It reheats perfectly and makes at least 8-10 servings.

 Most healthy people don’t just eat 3 meals a day.
 Often the ones with the healthiest eating habits are eating every 3 hours or so.
 This keeps you from getting to that “hangry” point when you’re angry because you’re so hungry you choose anything you can stuff in your face.
 This is the one I need to work on the most.
 I get busy.
 We all do.
 It’s not feasible to whip up a gourmet snack twice a day.
 But this comes back to the meal planning.
 Include them in your plans.
 Repeat a few throughout the week so you don’t get bored.
 But just include them.